-The WikiWoods corpus is extracted from a Wikipedia snapshot of July 2008 (the version originally used for the manually treebanked WeScience sub-corpus).
-As of mid-2010, the corpus comprises close to 1.3 million content articles, for a total of around 55 million 'sentences' (or other types of root-level utterances).
-The corpus is available in two forms: (a) as a collection of raw articles (4.4 gigabytes compressed), prior to preprocessing; and (b) as a set of preprocessed and sentence-segmented text files (2.2 gigabytes compressed).
-Both sets of files are organized by segments, each comprised of 100 articles.
-Please see Flickinger et al. (2010) for details.
+The WikiWoods Corpus is extracted from a Wikipedia snapshot of July 2008 (the version originally used for the manually treebanked WeScience sub-corpus).
+As of mid-2010, the corpus comprises close to 1.3 million content articles, for a total of around 55 million ‘sentences’ (or other types of root-level utterances).
+The corpus is available in two forms: (a) as a collection of raw articles (4.4 gigabytes compressed), prior to preprocessing; (b) as a set of preprocessed and sentence-segmented text files, including normalized wiki mark-up (2.2 gigabytes compressed); and (c) in a more recently and more thoroughly preprocessed plain-text version, using more normalized GML mark-up.

 First Release (1004)

 As of May 2010, parsing the WikiWoods corpus is complete, and [incr tsdb()] profiles are available for download (typically, one would extract the HPSG derivation from the result relation, i.e. field #11 of the underlying tsdb(1) data files).
 Each archive contains [incr tsdb()] data files for about 1300 WikiWoods segments, and the files are designed to ‘plug into’ the directory structure of the so-called LOGON distribution.